richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

 <br>The solution described in this documentation will:
 * Leverage Logic Apps' nested iteration capability with input parameters for Subscriptions and Start / End Dates
 * Leverage Data Explorer's dynamic data type to provide for potential schema drift
-* Request data from the Cost Management API at the Resource Group rather than Subscription level
+* Request data from the Cost Management API at the Resource Group level rather than Subscription level

+_Note: If you have Resource Groups with more than 1,000 resources, you might have to choose a more granular scope or other strategy_

 ### Step 1: Prepare Infrastructure
 This solution requires the following resources:

-* [**Application Registration**](Infrastructure_ApplicationRegistration.md) with "Cost Management Reader" role assignment (granted at subscription)
+* [**Application Registration**](Infrastructure_ApplicationRegistration.md) with "Cost Management Reader" role assignment (granted at Subscription or Resource Group)
 * Data Explorer [**Cluster**](Infrastructure_DataExplorer_Cluster.md) and [**Database**](Infrastructure_DataExplorer_Database.md)
 * [**Event Hub**](Infrastructure_EventHub.md) >> Namespace :: Hub :: Consumer Group
 * [**Logic App**](Infrastructure_LogicApp.md)